abel8260/controle-ADMIN/README.md

 - version: v(1.00.02);

 ## Download:
-> Its just go there  in clone.
+> Its just go in the button "code".

 ## Description